r-anime/stylesheet/README.md

 This repo contains the [/r/anime](https://www.reddit.com/r/anime) subreddit stylesheet, written in Sass and automatically built to CSS and deployed to Reddit through Github Actions.
 See [CONTRIBUTING.md](/CONTRIBUTING.md) for more information.

-Special thanks to [/u/vaclav-2012](https://www.reddit.com/user/vaclav-2012) for contributing significant improvements to the build system.
+Special thanks to [/u/vaclav-2012](https://www.reddit.com/user/vaclav-2012) for significant improvements to the build system.